 Personal data and the administration of IT systems

-Within the University, personal data is often processed using one of our IT systems, for example systems used in research, education or administration.
+Within the University, personal data is often processed using one of our IT system, for example systems used in research, education or administration.

 You must have a legal basis for processing personal data.
 The legal basis for processing personal data in IT systems entirely depends on its purpose.
 The person responsible for the content in the system is also responsible for their being a legal basis for the processing.

-As a system manager, what are my responsibilities?
+As a system manager, what are your responsibilities?

 As a system manager, you are responsible for the IT system being compliant with data protection legislation which means that: